Join the team

 - Have a GPA of 3.0 or above

-- Have time to work 10-12 hours per week during business hours
+- Have time to work at least 10 hours per week during business hours

 - Be passionate about making government work better through technology